DerwenAI/kglab/docs/learn.md

 # Learning

-This work builds on the ["Graph-Based Data Science"](https://derwen.ai/s/kcgh) talks at conferences and meetups, which experiment with the content – collecting feedback, critiques, suggestions, etc.
+This work builds on the ["Graph Thinking"](https://derwen.ai/s/kcgh) talks at conferences and meetups, which experiment with the content – collecting feedback, critiques, suggestions, etc.